nkonstantinidis/techpro-project/README.md

 -- Enable Row Level Security
 ALTER TABLE messages ENABLE ROW LEVEL SECURITY;

--- Create policy to allow authenticated users to read all messages CREATE POLICY "Messages are viewable by authenticated users" ON messages FOR SELECT USING (auth.role() = 'authenticated');
+-- Create policy to allow anyone to read messages CREATE POLICY "Messages are viewable by everyone" ON messages FOR SELECT USING (true);

--- Create policy to allow users to insert their own messages CREATE POLICY "Users can insert their own messages" ON messages FOR INSERT WITH CHECK (auth.uid() = user_id);
+-- Create policy to allow users to insert their own messages CREATE POLICY "Users can insert their own messages" ON messages FOR INSERT WITH CHECK (true);

-  -- Create notes table
+-- Notes table for collaborative notes
 CREATE TABLE notes (
-  id UUID DEFAULT uuid_generate_v4() PRIMARY KEY, title TEXT NOT NULL, content TEXT, created_by UUID REFERENCES profiles(id) ON DELETE CASCADE, updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
+  id UUID PRIMARY KEY DEFAULT uuid_generate_v4(), title TEXT NOT NULL, content TEXT, created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );

 -- Enable Row Level Security
 ALTER TABLE notes ENABLE ROW LEVEL SECURITY;

+-- Create policy to allow anyone to read notes
+CREATE POLICY "Notes are viewable by everyone" ON notes FOR SELECT USING (true);

+-- Create policy to allow anyone to create, update notes CREATE POLICY "Anyone can create notes" ON notes
+  FOR INSERT WITH CHECK (true);

+CREATE POLICY "Anyone can update notes" ON notes
+  FOR UPDATE USING (true);

+-- Table to track which users are editing which notes CREATE TABLE note_editors ( id UUID PRIMARY KEY DEFAULT uuid_generate_v4(), note_id UUID REFERENCES notes(id) ON DELETE CASCADE, user_id UUID REFERENCES users(id) ON DELETE CASCADE, created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), UNIQUE(note_id, user_id)
+);

+-- Enable Row Level Security
+ALTER TABLE note_editors ENABLE ROW LEVEL SECURITY;

--- Create policy to allow authenticated users to read all notes CREATE POLICY "Notes are viewable by authenticated users" ON notes FOR SELECT USING (auth.role() = 'authenticated');
+-- Create policy to allow anyone to read note editors CREATE POLICY "Note editors are viewable by everyone" ON note_editors FOR SELECT USING (true);

--- Create policy to allow authenticated users to insert notes CREATE POLICY "Authenticated users can insert notes" ON notes FOR INSERT WITH CHECK (auth.role() = 'authenticated');
+-- Create policy to allow anyone to insert note editors CREATE POLICY "Anyone can register as a note editor" ON note_editors FOR INSERT WITH CHECK (true);

--- Create policy to allow authenticated users to update notes CREATE POLICY "Authenticated users can update notes" ON notes FOR UPDATE USING (auth.role() = 'authenticated');
+-- Create policy to allow anyone to delete note editors CREATE POLICY "Anyone can unregister as a note editor" ON note_editors FOR DELETE USING (true);